Chill-Astro/FOSS-Root-Checker/README.md

 > [!NOTE]
 > Also ensure to Download this APK only from Trusted Sources.
 >
-> Will Submit to FDroid.
+> Will Submit to FDroid. ( Currently stuck in Gitlab Captcha )
 >
 > Waiting for Approval on UptoDown.
 >
 > Requested an Update on Appteka
+>
+> Submitted to IzzyonDroid

 > [!IMPORTANT]
 > This Project is not Affiliated with Google, Magisk, and other Open Source / Closed Source Referenced in this Project.
 Certain Brands mentioned are for General Information Only.